According to a recent report by Greenlight Insights, social media is king for the future of Virtual Reality.

 So where does that leave us?
 Clearly, there has to be a drive to make sure those VR headsets gathering dust become part of daily life once more.

-Could social engagement be the answer?
-Imagine telling your younger self that in 2018, global communications – via social networks – would be in the palm of your hand.
+Could social media engagement be the answer?
+Imagine telling your younger self that in 2018, global communications – via social media – would be in the palm of your hand.
 It sounded a bonkers idea back then, even as ‘Friends Reunited’ gathered pace in the early 2000s.

 It took vision to recognize how technology can change our lives.
 The people who created Facebook, Twitter, Linkedin – they saw how the future would unfold.
 Social engagement happens in so many different ways, here in 2018, and it’s all thanks to those visionaries.